GDPR And Digital Marketing; What Australian Businesses Need To Know

 We will work with you to ensure the following are compliant and updated on your website and/or mobile apps if required:

-We will update your legal entity information, data collection contact fields and ensure compliance in the following applications:
+We will update your legal entity information, data collection contact fields and ensure compliance across your active digital marketing services, platforms and applications, such as:

 What You Need To Do To Ensure Your GDPR Compliance:

-- Pseudonymise personal data where practical.
+Pseudonymise personal data where practical.
 This can be by encryption or other data protection mechanisms.
-Keep the key to unlocking the personal data in a separate place.
+Keep the key to unlocking personal data in a separate place.

 Note: This content does not constitute legal advice and should not be relied upon as such.
 Please seek professional legal counsel advice to suit your specific situation.